zeler/CarND-Behavioral-Cloning/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

 To prevent overfitting, I've added dropout layers after the Dense layers.
-The dropout rate is rather low, with value of 0.1 for all layers.
-I've also used l2 regularization in convolutional layers.
+The dropout rate is  0.25 for all layers.
+I've also used l2 regularization in convolutional layers with penalization value 0.0001.
 I've also experimented with BatchNormalization and l1-l2 regularization, however, these actually worsened the performance of the model.
 However, this kind of regularization might be more useful if I had a bigger dataset or if I aimed to run the car on multiple tracks.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 I used 20% of all data for validation purposes.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

 The model used an adam optimizer, with initial learning rate set to 0.001.
 Higher learning rate converged faster, however, I got lower validation accuracy.
-During the training, I used batches of size 48.
+During the training, I used batches of size 8.
 Bigger batches converge faster, however, I got better results with smaller batches.

 #### 4. Appropriate training data